Dimer-projection contact and the clock shift of a unitary Fermi gas

-The dimer feature is also observed through $\omega$- and $\Omega_{23}$-dependent loss, but where $\alpha_d$ is estimated as $(1 - N_2/\bar{N}_2^{\mathrm{bg}})/2$.
+The dimer feature is also observed through $\omega$- and $\Omega_{23}$-dependent loss, but where $\alpha_d$ is estimated as $(1 - N_2/\bar{N}_2^{\mathrm{ref}})/2$.
 The factor of $1/2$ in $\alpha_d$ accounts for an additional loss process arising from inelastic atom-molecule collisions \cite{quemener2012ultracold}: for every dimer produced, the constituent $\ket{1}$ and $\ket{2}$ atoms are lost, along with an additional $\ket{2}$ atom through this secondary collisional process \cite{SM}.
+We calibrate and correct for the systematic departure from linear response and finite loss due to $p$-wave interactions in the $13$ channel \cite{SM}.

-Figure \ref{fig:dimer}(a) shows the observed dimer resonance $\omega_d$ versus various magnetic fields.
-The binding energies deviate from the universal zero-range (z.r.) $\omega_d = - \omega_a$, but agree with a coupled-channels (CC) calculation.
-A square-well (SqW) model \cite{SM}, which includes effective-range effects but not multi-channel effects, gives $E_B$ that is $\sim3\%$ larger than observed.
+Figure \ref{fig:dimer}(a) shows the observed (negative) binding energy $-\hbar\omega_d$ versus various magnetic fields, taken as the peak detuning of the dimer feature response \footnote{The frequency of the peak in $\alpha_d$ is offset from the true dimer binding energy by a correction comparable to the collision energy \cite{Chin:2005cg}.
+We have not addressed this systematic, since its magnitude (roughly 1\%) is small compared to the measurement uncertainties in $I_d$ and $\Delta_d$.}.
+The observations deviate from the universal z.r.\ $\omega_d = \omega_a$, but agree with a coupled-channels (CC) calculation.
+A square-well (SqW) model \cite{SM}, which includes effective-range effects but not multi-channel effects, gives a dimer energy that is $\sim3\%$ larger than observed.